mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 - [List] Rework the list components to match the specification:

-  - The usage of the `ListItemAvatar` component is required when using an avatar`.
+  - The `ListItemAvatar` component is required when using an avatar`.
-  - The usage of the `ListItemIcon` component is required when using a left checkbox.
+  - The `ListItemIcon` component is required when using a left checkbox.
   - The `edge` property should be set on the icon buttons.

 - [ListItem] Increase the CSS specificity of the `disabled` and `focusVisible` style rules.